 Treatment will depend on your child’s symptoms, age, and general health.
 Appendicitis

-deadly infection.
-For this reason, your child’s healthcare provider will likely advise
+infection.
+For this reason, your child’s healthcare provider will likely advise that

-that your child have surgery to remove the appendix.
+your child have surgery to remove the appendix.
 Your child may be given antibiotics

 The appendix may be removed in two ways: